adityark04/MumbaiMetro/README.md

 Body-Parser: For parsing form submissions.
 MySQL2: For MySQL database connectivity via MySQL Workbench.
 Axios: For handling form submissions and HTTP requests.

+🤝 Contributors
+This project was a collaborative effort by:
+Aditya Kamath
+Maanya Soni